nonspecialist/cevoaustralia.github.io/_posts/2016-11-24-Enterprise-AWS.md

 With the broader acceptance of cloud computing, many large organisations are now evaluating a move towards cloud providers, but one of their biggest challenges remains redesigning their current structure, approach and mindset.

 For many organisations considering cloud solutions (especially AWS) the initial focus is to:
- * reduce the expense and complexity of running a data center;
+ * reduce the expense and complexity of running a data centre
- * minimise the need to purchase and manage hardware through its lifecycle; and
+ * minimise the need to purchase and manage hardware through its lifecycle and
- * reduce the staff numbers to install and maintain these systems.
+ * reduce the headcount required to install and maintain these systems.

-For savvy organisations, a cloud can be so considerably more.
+For savvy organisations, a cloud can be considerably more.
 The challenge is to take full advantage of these newly flexible infrastructure and service arrangements.
 Movement towards cloud sytems needs to go further than simple lift-and-shift of physical components to cloud replacements-in-kind, and look not only to the IT systems currently in use, but a full review of the fundamental approach in place to develop and manage these systems.

 There are many aspects to cloud computing, and many words have already been written about how to unlock infrastructure for development or application teams to deliver value faster or easier.